Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

  ## Wallet creation
- To create a wallet, we need to make use of some classes which include the AeternityService,AeternityServiceFactory,AeternityServiceConfiguration,KeyPairServi ce,Keypair.
+ To create a wallet, we need to make use of some classes which include the AeternityService,AeternityServiceFactory,AeternityServiceConfiguration,KeyPairService,Keypair.
   - AeternityService: It is the central access point to all Services
   - AeternityServiceFactory: Used to provide a Singleton instance of the AeternityService
   - AeternityServiceConfiguration: Used to configure the AeternityService object